Excellencie/Data-Analysis/README.md

 Data-Analysis
-This is a data analysis project done with an SQL Server and visualized with PowerBI.
+This repository contains data analysis projects done by me using Excel, SQL, and PowerBI.